 With seasonal change comes new beginnings.
 The environment around you changes, and even ways of thinking change over time.
 You learn, you grow, you respond, and you adapt.
 Question why you do things.
 Challenge the status quo.
 Now more than ever is the time to question the reasoning of “this is the way we’ve always done it”.
 Instead, consider “what can we do better?”

 Kōrero pūrākau (storytelling) is a key part of Matariki celebrations – people gathering together in the winter to share stories, legends, and knowledge.
 Storytelling can connect the past to the present and the future.
 It is a wonderful tool for developing shared understanding.

 In fundraising you have many stories that you can tell.
 These will adapt for your various audiences, whether it’s your community and service users, your board, your funders and donors, or staff and volunteers.
 Look for ways to support your storytelling with refreshed testimonials and your financial reporting.
 Read more about how storytelling here.

 As you prepare for the coming months, consider past giving trends (see Giving Insights from the Giving USA 2020 Report: 40 years of trend data including through the Global Financial Crisis), how your current financial situation has been affected by events in 2020, how you’re adapting your strategy, and what resources you need to work towards your vision.

 What is your unique story?

 Sometimes refreshing your fundraising plan takes an outside view – a different, objective perspective – and someone to facilitate meaningful questions.
 Does your organisation need a fundraising “refresh”?
-Our expert consultants are ready to help.
-Book a free one-on-one fundraising consultation with AskRIGHT.
+Click here to book a free consultation with an AskRIGHT Fundraising Consultant.